CHENG-Alvin/Starii-bella-website/README.md

 ## Starii bella website
-This website is the website that is for the Starii Bella youtube channel
+This website is the website that is for the Starii Bella youtube channel, this github page has the opem source code of the Starii bella website!
+Please scroll down for more info...

 ### Channel link:
 https://www.youtube.com/channel/UCXc3hzORGb-osun3RcY0oOw

-This github page has the opem source code of the Starii bella website!
-Please scroll down for more info...
+^^^ Please make sure to subscirbe to this channel above ^^^

 ## Website
 Production ready link: